 Install Dependency Required

-Before you proceed to the installation of Brave Browser, run the following command to install or check that the package dnf-plugins-core is installed on your Fedora desktop.
+Before you proceed with the installation, run the following command to install or check that the package dnf-plugins-core is installed on your Fedora desktop.

 sudo dnf install dnf-plugins-core -y